NexStops

 3.7 Chat messages

-Data: messages between driver and company admin, and between driver and NexStops support.
-Purpose: contract execution, support, order communication.
+Data: messages between the driver and the company admin, and between the driver and NexStops support.
+Purpose: performance of a contract, customer service, order communication.
 Legal basis: Art.
 6(1)(b).
-Retention: 12 months after last activity.
+Retention: 12 months from the last activity.

 3.9 Payment data